 As I also love to write, I decided to qualify as a journalist.
 I moved to Bournemouth after graduating with a First degree and completed an NCTJ-accredited magazine journalism course at the Bournemouth Echo.
 I then spent 6 months interning at Current Archaeology and The Travel Magazine, where I was based in the South of France with the then Marketing Director, Martino.
 Living and working abroad in Antibes was a fantastic experience, and something I hope to do again in the future.

 Given that I couldn’t live off unpaid internships for long, I packed my bags for London and got myself a job at an executive search firm.
 Though not my dream job at a travel publication, I was able to speak with people from all corners of the globe and gain some much-needed commercial experience.
 I lasted almost four years at the same headhunting company, something I am very proud of given the average recruiter lasts 7 months in their first job.

 Despite my relative success in executive search (I was promoted three times in three years), I knew my future wasn’t in recruitment.
 I had never stopped writing, and I was determined to forge a career in travel journalism.
 So I started my own business in May 2017, Lucy Woods Travels.

-As well as my freelance work, I am now the Assistant Editor at The Travel Magazine – a job that a truly love.
+As well as my freelance work, I am the Assistant Editor at The Travel Magazine – a job that a truly love.
 I have been lucky enough to go on press trips to such amazing destinations as Cleveland, Cyprus and the Maldives.